CYCLING NEW FOREST

 New Forest Goes West 300km - 300km (190miles)

-Permanent version of the 'New Goes West' Calendar event.
+Permanent version of the former 'New Goes West' Calendar event.
 Heads west through the Forest and across the Somerset Levels towards Weston-Super-Mare, returning via Cheddar Gorge and the Mendips.
+There are Controls at Podimore, Sedgemore Services, and Nunney Catch Services.

 Isle of Wight End-to-End - 100km (60miles)